 19.4.2 Process and Procedure

-A CBTAC receives a VR1800, Self-Employment Referral Form; VR1801, Customer Profile and Self-Employment Exploration; or VR1809, Supported Self-Employment Concept Development and VR1810, Supported Self-Employment Feasibility Study, and service authorization.
-The VR1800 includes any documentation that will prepare the provider to better work with the customer such as medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff.
+A CBTAC receives a VR5000, Referral For Provider Services; VR1801, Customer Profile and Self-Employment Exploration; or VR1809, Supported Self-Employment Concept Development and VR1810, Supported Self-Employment Feasibility Study, and service authorization.
+The VR5000 includes any documentation that will prepare the provider to better work with the customer such as medical or psychological reports, case notes, vocational testing, or employment data collected by VR staff.

 The CBTAC completes the VR1802, Concept Development and Feasibility Study with the assistance of the customer and any outside supports available.
 The CBTAC assists the customer to: